As an amazon associate, we earn from qualifying purchases.

 How do you keep your horses from overheating during sweltering summers?
-In this article will talk about how to prevent overheating in horses, and how to bring a little bit of relief to your herd when summer highs hit the triple digits and summer nights bring little reprieve from the heat.
+This article discusses how to prevent overheating in horses, and how to bring a little bit of relief to your herd when summer highs hit the triple digits and when summer nights bring little reprieve from the heat.

 First, a few basic tips to help your horses stay cool: